kousen/Intro-Grails-Exercises/HelloGrails.md

 5. *Return*

     a.
 Add a new action called `greet` to the `WelcomeController` class.
-As before, retrieve a `name` parameter from the request and save it to a variable called `n`, using a default if the parameter is null or empty.
+This time, add a `String` parameter called `name` to the method.
+Grails will automatically supply it from the request if it exists, and use `null` if not.
+As before, save it to a variable called `n`, using a default if the parameter is null or empty.

     b.
 This time, have the action return a map with one entry.
 The key in the entry should be `name` and the value is the `n` variable.
 Remember, the `return` keyword itself is optional.
 The complete implementation is shown below.

-        def greet() {
+        def greet(String name) {
-            String n = params.name ?: 'World'
+            String n = name ?: 'World'
             [name:n]
         }